stephanfowler/nft-surface/smart-contract/README.md

 npx hardhat run --network rinkeby scripts/3-prepare-catalog.js
 ```

-See example new catalog item below; these are in display order as a JSON array in `catalog_chainid_<the chainid of the target network>.json` which lives in `./public/catalog` in the frontend app.
-All `sourceImage` paths must be relative to `./public/catalog/images`.
+See example new catalog item below; these are in display order as a JSON array in `catalog_chainid_<chainid of the network>.json`.

+All `sourceImage` paths must be relative to `images` directory.

 ```
 {